 court will cause a scheduling order to be issued pursuant to Loc.R.
 7 directing when

 the record and the briefs are to be filed.

-If necessary, the court administrator may schedule a pre-scheduling
+If necessary, the court administrator or the court mediation attorney may schedule a pre-scheduling

 order conference with counsel of record to resolve preliminary issues

 such as (1) the finality of the order being appealed, (2) the type